Arianee/docs/docs/ArianeJSEconomy.md

 ## Approve Arianee protocol
 Arianee protocol is using ARIA tokens.
 Because ARIA are yours, we can't take it without your permission.
-To let Arianee Protocol spend your ARIA tokens, your wallet need to approve the arianee protocol.
+To let Arianee Protocol spend your ARIA tokens, your wallet needs to approve the arianee protocol.

 #### Example
 ```